taylorjg/NullCoalescingExperiment/readme.md

 * There must be another line of code after the assignment to _things.

 To see the problem, set a breakpoint on the line that assigns to _things.
 Step over this line of code.
 Observe that _things is still null.

 Note that after stepping over the next line of code (the assignment to flag), _things now contains the correct value (a List object containing 2 things).
+So I guess the debugger just got slightly out of step with the underlying low-level instruction flow.

 ```csharp
 private static List<Thing> GetThings()